The Others (band): Career

 The band started work writing what would become their fourth album in 2014 and 2015, playing just one London show a year, before taking a break.

 In June 2020, during Covid lockdown induced downtime and after Dominic was interviewed by the 22 Grand Pod Podcast, the band set up their own Youtube channel in order to bring their visual, archived material together in one place.
 Videos included their 2005 performance at Japan's Summer Sonic Festival.

 In December 2021, after a 5 year hiatus, the band reconvened in a Brighton rehearsal room to finish writing songs for their fourth album.
-They also announced they would be playing a one off show at The Grace in Islington, on April 30th 2022 to mark the 20th anniversary of the band's formation.
+They also announced they would be playing a one off show at The Grace in Islington, on 30 April 2022 to mark the 20th anniversary of the band's formation.
 Selling out two months ahead of time and with 22 songs chosen from all three of the band's officially released albums (as well as a 6 song selection of tracks which were unreleased at that point), the show was well received and at over two hours was the longest the band had ever played.

 The band spent the rest of 2023 finishing writing and recording their fourth album "Look At You All Now" at Brixton Hill Studios in London.
-The album was released on 23rd March 2023 to positive reviews and was followed 2 days later by an album launch show at The Garage in Islington.
+The album was released on 23 March 2023 to positive reviews and was followed 2 days later by an album launch show at The Garage in Islington.

 The rest of 2023 was spent writing, with the backing tracks for twenty new songs recorded in January 2024, once again in Brixton.
 Overdubs were recorded in April and May and the rest of the year was spent mixing what would become two new albums.

 In September the band announced they would be playing a show at the 100 Club on Oxford Street marking the 20th anniversary of the release of their debut album.
 The band would play two sets, their debut album in its entirety followed by a selection of tracks from the 4th, 5th and 6th albums.

-The 5th album was titled "Difficulties Understanding" and was released to bandcamp and all streaming platforms on 9th February 2025 (20 years and 9 days to the day of the band's debut album release).
+The 5th album was titled "Difficulties Understanding" and was released to bandcamp and all streaming platforms on 9 February 2025 (20 years and 9 days to the day of the band's debut album release).
 It was recorded and mixed at Brixton Hill Studios by Nick Howiantz in early 2024 and mastered by Christophe at Oxygen Music.

+On 14 November the band played the "Shiiine On" weekender at Butlins in Minehead.
+Their first festival appearance since 2013.

+The band also announced that in 2026, they would be celebrating the 20th Anniversary of their second album Inward Parts at The Grace in Islington on 20 March 2026.
+The show will consist of Inward Parts in full, followed by a second set of songs from their 5th and 6th albums.